Applicants Schools Enterprise Media About Find a course Apply

 The Bachelor of Occupational Therapy (Honours) degree allows you to make a positive impact on people's lives, working within a multidisciplinary team.
 Focusing on practice across a range of contexts and life stages, you will develop evidence-based skills in assessment, management and evaluation of service delivery.

-The program of study includes foundational skills in body systems (anatomy and physiology/pathophysiology) and function within the context of a holistic approach to healthcare that emphasises the cognitive, psychological and emotional aspects of healthcare requirements and delivery.
+Across the four-year degree you will study foundational skills in body systems (anatomy and physiology/pathophysiology) and function within the context of a holistic approach to healthcare that emphasises the cognitive, psychological and emotional aspects of healthcare requirements and delivery.

-Your on-campus study is geared toward allowing you to excel in the 1000 hours of professional work-integrated learning you will complete throughout the degree, a feature of the program that ensures you are work-ready immediately upon graduation.
+Your on-campus study prepares you to excel in the 1000 hours of professional work-integrated learning you will complete throughout the degree, a feature of the degree that ensures you are work ready immediately upon graduation.

 Areas of study